Vezem1r/SpringForumFrontend/README.md

 ## How to Build the Project

-To set up and run the backend project locally, follow these steps:
+To set up and run the frontend project locally, follow these steps:

 1. **Clone the repository**:
   ```bash